When to first cut grass after winter, according to lawn care experts

 Wondering when to first cut your grass this season?
 Professional gardeners and lawn experts explain the optimum time to cut grass after winter

-Garden with healthy green lawn, used to support advice on when to first cut grass after winter
+Garden with a flower border with a healthy green lawn, used to support expert advice for when to first cut grass after winter

 (Image credit: Future | Amateur Gardening)